ixofoundation/ixo-client-sdk/README.md

 - `raw(url, opts)`

-  Make direct Rest API calls to a given CellNode URI endpoint.
+  Make direct Rest API calls to an entity's CellNode URI endpoint.
   Requires DID-Authentication and performs stateless validation of messages.
-  See the cell node API docs for available endpoints.
+  See the CellNode API docs for available endpoints.

 - `entity.create(data, signature)`